basdusee/rsmediakeys/README.md

 I use it in my i3 config file to capture mediakeys press events and talk to MPD about it, but it can for sure be used by sxhkd probably, or in dwm's config.h.

-## Usage
+## Installation

+You need to have Rust installed.
+The programming language that is, not the game.
+This is documented extensively on this great thing called the interwebz and I won't repeat it here.
+But you can find a small hint here: https://www.rust-lang.org/tools/install This code was developed on a userspace install of Rust using rustup.

-Just do the obvious. git clone this stuff and do:
+To create the program, just do the obvious. git clone this stuff and do:
 `cargo build --release`
 It compiles some dependancies and an executable.
 Then just copy ./target/release/rsmediakeys to a useful place.

+## Configuration

 I use I3 and in the i3config just put something like this:
 ```